A Guide to Ukrainian Easter Food & Basket

 You won’t go wrong if you have both on a special occasion though.
 That’s a lot of meat, I know.

-You can expect to be served a soup at every festive table in Ukraine.
-Although borshch is hugely popular, it is not the first choice for holidays (except Christmas Eve).
+You can expect to be served soup at every festive table in Ukraine.
+While borscht is hugely popular, it’s not usually the first choice for Easter (it’s more commonly associated with Christmas Eve).

 As well as sweet paska, every household will have a few pliatsky cakes at Easter.
 Originating in the western part of the country, they come in various kinds.